 Temporary Tattoos, Henna/Mehndi, and "Black Henna"

-FDA has received reports of adverse reactions to some temporary skin-staining products.
-The following information is intended to respond to questions about the safety and legality of such products.
+FDA has received reports of adverse reactions to some “decal,” henna, and “black henna” temporary tattoos.
+Here is information about the safety of these products and how they are regulated.

 Because henna typically produces a brown, orange-brown, or reddish-brown tint, other ingredients must be added to produce other colors, such as those marketed as "black henna" and "blue henna."
 Even brown shades of products marketed as henna may contain other ingredients intended to make them darker or make the stain last longer on the skin.